se-edu/se-book/cppToJava/usefulClasses/stringClass/text.md

 ##### String formatting
 <div class="indented">

-Sometimes programs need to create strings that are formatted a certain way. `String.format` takes a format specifier followed by a sequence of values and returns a new string formatted as specified.
+Sometimes programs need to create strings that are formatted in a certain way. `String.format` takes a _format specifier_ followed by a sequence of values and returns a new string formatted as specified.

 <box>